edwinst/remedybg_wishlist/README.md

     but typed and interpreted.
 This would not replace the quick inspection mentioned above, though.

 *   **(use)** Make it more obvious that one can add new items by clicking below the last watch item.
-    (Use all space below the last item as a mouse "area of attack" for this.)
+    (Use all space below the last item as a mouse "area of attack" for this and put text or button there to tip the user off.)

 *   **(use)** Allow expanding/collapsing of watched structs e.g. by double-click on the name to increase the area of attack for collapsing/expanding.

      **Note:** For the root items, this currently collides with the edit-on-double-click.
 Maybe it would be fine to toggle expansion along with the editing?
 After all, what I want to edit, I usually also want to see, right?
-    A click on the collapse item could then re-collapse and also quit the editing, which seems useful.
+    A click on the collapse buttom could then re-collapse and also quit the editing, which seems useful.
+Would need to be tried to see if is a good idea, I guess.

 *   **(nth)** "__autos" struct which works similar to Visual Studio "Autos" watch window (shows variables used around the current source line and return values of recently returned functions).

     **Note:** The __autos features can be rather nice but if it introduces a lot of complexity, I'd be fine without it.
     Adding a very quick way to add watches (like double-click or right-click>(context option) on the name in the source) would go a long way to making __autos not needed.
+Return values could be displayed with less effort, maybe.

 # Memory view